 At a glance, none of these issues seems to be relevant to advertisers, and perhaps they aren’t.
 However, keep in mind that when Facebook makes a change to address one issue, the results can be much farther reaching.

 For instance, consider what Zuckerburg could mean when he says that he wants to ensure time on Facebook is well-spent.
-Could that mean something about a coming change to the content users
+Could that mean something about a coming change to the content users see on their timelines?

 It’s too early to speculate about specifics, but here’s our opinion:

 Marketers should be ready for some major shakeups on Facebook as we head into 2018.

 Facebook is a platform that’s constantly changing.
 Advertisers on the platform do well to keep up so that their practices don’t become outdated or ineffective.
 As of this December, there’s yet another important update to keep track of – read on for more information.